 The quicker you can flip the home and make a profit, the better.
 Of course, not all fix and flip properties are going to require only smaller, cosmetic changes.
-But if the initial reason the property stood out was the lack of major needed repairs, then perhaps it’s best to walk away.
+But if the reason the property stands out was the lack of major repairs, then perhaps it’s best to walk away.

 Is it an off-market deal?